View profiles of some of the partners we’re currently working with.

 Humanitarian Advisory Group

 The Humanitarian Advisory Group (HAG) is an Australian-based social enterprise founded in 2012 to elevate the profile of humanitarian action in Asia and the Pacific.
-HAG provides a unique space for thinking, research, technical advice, evaluations and training that can positively contribute to excellence in humanitarian practice.
+HAG provides a unique space for thinking, research, guidance and advise, evaluation and design and training that can positively contribute to excellence in humanitarian practice.
 The Graduate School of Humanities and Social Sciences partners with HAG to offer graduate students internship, volunteering and research project opportunities at the organisation.
 A number of Faculty of Arts alumni have gone on to secure a permanent role at HAG.

 Melbourne International Film Festival